 SAGE is committed to providing an equal opportunity for all to benefit from our products and strives to reduce barriers to delivering educational content on a timely basis to all customers.

 SAGE routinely assesses and schedules iterative enhancements to improve the accessibility of our online platforms.
-To request SAGE platform-specific accessibility documentation or to raise platform-related accessibility queries please email us at email@example.com.
+To request SAGE platform-specific accessibility documentation (e.g., VPATs, ARCs, roadmaps) or to raise platform-related accessibility queries (e.g., using a screen reader or other assistive technology on a platform), please email us at email@example.com.

 We are committed to supplying qualified students with a free copy of any book in PDF provided the student or the student’s institutional library owns or is renting the print or ebook version.
 We recommend that disability officers or librarians first try resourcing the file from our UK partner, RNIB Bookshare.
 If RNIB Bookshare cannot fulfil the request, then please contact SAGE directly at our dedicated accessibility inbox, email@example.com.
 Please provide your full name, email address and institution of study.
 Personal medical data will never be requested, nor should it be provided.
 Please note that accessible copies are issued for use by the qualified student only.